kuhat/From-a-beginner-to-a-developer-arc/_posts/2019-05-23-SpringBoot.markdown

 }
 ```
  + Note:
- Now you should not use a @RestController, since it will automatically use the @ResponceBody which will render the page by Spring Boot itself instead of by Thymeleaf
+ Now you should not use a `@RestController`, since it will automatically use the `@ResponceBody` which will render the page by Spring Boot itself instead of by Thymeleaf

 For more information, you can follow the official [thymeleaf guide](https://www.thymeleaf.org/).